 It is typically used for mass production, as it can get too expensive for most low-volume projects because it requires printing plates and additional setup fees.

 It is available for all three types of box materials and is able to produce the highest quality print.

 Digital Printing is just like how your home office laser or inkjet printer works.

 The only downside is that they can’t quite match the color fidelity and material flexibility that offset printing offers.

 However, with new trends and innovations, “advances in digital printing for corrugated can now enable customization to be executed efficiently at scale” according to Sara Dunn, of NAPCO Media.

 It is a form of industrial printing that is best for simple structures and printing one or two colors.

-The colors aren’t as vibrant and crisp as the other two options, but this format of printing is inexpensive, it doesn’t require a lot of attention to detail and can be produced at very high speed.
+The colors aren’t as vibrant and crisp as the other two options, but this format of printing is inexpensive, doesn’t require a lot of attention to detail and can be produced at very high speed.

 Understanding Colors in Printing